Does Homeowners Insurance Cover Sewer Line Replacement?

 blueCheck icon

-Standard homeowners insurance may cover sewer line damage from fire, wind or vandalism, but not from wear, clogs or neglect.
+Standard homeowners insurance covers sewer line damage from fire, wind or vandalism, but not from wear, clogs or neglect.
 Coverage may fall under dwelling or other structures, depending on your insurer.

 blueCheck icon

-Tree root intrusion and gradual deterioration are common causes of sewer line damage, but they're typically not covered without an endorsement.
+Tree root intrusion and gradual deterioration are common causes of sewer line damage, but they're usually not covered without an endorsement.

 blueCheck icon